Abdullah-Shaban/CrossTranscieverAPI/README.md

 `configureReceiveCycle()` is not currently supported at all.

 While transceiver facility specifies nanosecond precision event scheduling, the latency in this implementation is fairly bad.
-No real-time methods are used.
+No real-time methods are used (not supported in the current vesna-spectrum-sensor firmware).
 VESNA spectrum sensor can be slow to stop reception, specifically with large packet sizes (reception can not be interrupted in the middle of a packet).

 Usage
 -----